remy/retrobot/README.md

 If you want a little fun with the retrobot, you can set some simple responses to specific queries.
 The retrobot will read the environment for keys starting with `SAY_` and use the use the value as an alias.

-For example, if there is an environment value of `SAY_HEY='Hey there yourself :wave:', then the retrobot can respond as such:
+For example, if there is an environment value of `SAY_HEY='Hey there yourself :wave:'`, then the retrobot can respond as such:

 ```text
 > @retrobot hey